-The International Executive Diploma in Project Management (IEDPM) covers an additional 1 week study tour in USA.
-The IEDPM program is for 17 days spread over 5 months and the classes are held in India + in USA at the George Washington University, Washington D.C., USA.
+The IEDPM program is for 17 days spread over 5 months from June to October and the classes are held in India + in USA at the George Washington University, Washington D.C., USA.

-Module 1 to Module 4 are same for both EDPM and IEDPM.
-Module 5 held in USA is only for IEDPM participants.
+Module 1 to Module 4 are common for both the IEDPM and the EDPM participants.

 Module 1 : Understanding the Totality of Project Management

-Totality of Project Management covers eight Project Life Cycle (PLC) phases with 36 Knowledge Areas and 117 key Concepts.
+Totality of Project Management (TPM) has eight Project Life Cycle (PLC) phases with 36 Knowledge Areas and 119 key Concepts.